Keksoj/stream_stuff_on_a_sozu_channel/progress.md

+# Make a socket-based server-client

+Instead of taming the channels head-on, let's try and get it to work using only sockets.

 ## Why do I get this error every time?

 Even when setting socket permissions to `777`, I can't connect to it: